-We have over 15 years experience in Diversity-Oriented Synthesis (DOS), which aims to efficiently reach and explore broad areas of chemical space.
-Our world leading experience in computational chemistry enables us to interrogate this repository using state-of-the-art in silico screeningprograms to identify novel starting points for targets of interest.
+We have over 40 years combined experience in Diversity-Oriented Synthesis (DOS), which aims to efficiently reach and explore broad areas of chemical space.
+Our world leading experience in computational chemistry enables us to interrogate this repository using state-of-the-art in silico screening programs to identify novel starting points for targets of interest.

 Dave Spring is currently a Professor at the University of Cambridge within the Chemistry Department and a Fellow of Trinity College.
 He was awarded a Lectureship in 2006, and promoted to a Senior Lectureship in 2008, to a Readership in 2011, and to a Professorship in 2013.

 He has over 180 research publications and is a world leader in the area of diversity-oriented synthesis.

 Dr. Andreas Bender, Founder and Scientific Advisor

 Andreas Bender is a Lecturer in Molecular Informatics (also known as Chem(o)informatics) in the Centre for Molecular Sciences Informatics at the University of Cambridge.